rckymntn/alpine/README.md

 ### Motivation

 `discord.py` was discontinued the 28th of August 2021, which is what my original Discord bot was written in.
+(3/5/2022 update: [discord.py development has resumed](https://gist.github.com/Rapptz/c4324f17a80c94776832430007ad40e6), but I'll continue working with `discord.js`.)
 Meanwhile, as of writing, `discord.js` is actively maintained and presumably won't be discontinued.
 Additionally, I had some friends asking about having a feature complete bot to call their own, so I decided to take the parts I liked from my old Python bot and make it more distributable.